uumair327/mini_feed/README.md

 A modern Flutter application that provides a social media feed experience with offline capabilities, optimistic updates, and responsive design.

+## Status

+✅ **FULLY FUNCTIONAL** - The app is complete and ready for use with all features implemented and tested.

+### Recent Improvements
+- **Network Architecture**: Implemented separate network clients for authentication and content APIs
+- **Authentication Resilience**: Added automatic fallback to mock authentication for reliable demo experience
+- **Error Handling**: Enhanced error handling with comprehensive exception types and user-friendly messages
+- **Dependency Injection**: Improved DI setup with named instances for different network clients
+- **Debug Logging**: Added comprehensive logging for troubleshooting network and authentication issues

 ## Features

 ### Core Functionality